mad-ady/smokeping-speedtest/README.md

 Integrates speedtest-cli (https://github.com/sivel/speedtest-cli) as a probe into smokeping.
 The variable "binary" must point to your copy of the speedtest-cli program.
 If it is not installed on your system yet, you should install the latest version from https://github.com/sivel/speedtest-cli.
+Note that you need at least version >=2.0.2 for speedtest-cli.

 The Probe asks for the given resource one time, ignoring the pings config variable (because pings can't be lower than 3).